-The geometric constraints posed by the navigational clearances over the Detroit River, the grade separation requirement at the Essex Terminal Railway (ETR) corridor, and the maximum design grade of the crossing and approach roadways eliminated the possibility for Crossing A to connect into a plaza in the Plaza B area (i.e. west of ETR).
+The geometric constraints posed by the navigational clearances over the Detroit River, the grade separation requirement at the Ojibway Parkway and Essex Terminal Railway (ETR) corridors, and the maximum design grade of the crossing and approach roadways eliminated the possibility for Crossing A to connect into a plaza in the Plaza B area (i.e. west of ETR).
 Similarly, a connection from Crossing A to Plaza C was deemed too circuitous and inefficient to be considered a reasonable alternative.
 Therefore, Crossing A was evaluated solely in combination with Plaza A, and as such, was carried forward in the assessment.

 Plaza A is located along the south side of the E.C.
 Row Expressway between Malden Road and Ojibway Parkway.
 This alternative falls within Windsor's Malden Planning District, which is largely a residential community integrated with a protected natural area.
-Some of the residential areas along Matchette, Beech, Chappus and Armanda Streets date back to the 1930s.
+Some of the residential areas along Matchette Road, Beech Street, Chappus Street and Armanda Street date back to the 1930s.
 New residential development is also occurring on lands immediately south of E.C.
 Row Expressway.

 Current residents describe the character of the community primarily as having a natural setting, with the feeling of living in the country while enjoying the amenities of the city.

-Table 8.1 provides a summary of the analysis of Crossing A-Plaza A. Further details of the analysis of this alternative are provided in a document entitled Selection of the Technically and Environmentally Preferred Alternative - Plaza and Crossing Alternatives (refer to List of Supporting Documents).
+Table 8.1 provides a summary of the analysis of Crossing A-Plaza A. Further details of the analysis of this alternative are provided in a document entitled Generation and Assessment of Practical Alternatives and Selection of the Technically and Environmentally Preferred Alternative - Plaza and Crossing Alternatives.